jotavare/cub3d/README.md

 </p>

 ## ABOUT
 Cub3D is a graphics programming project where I dived into raycasting to create a 3D game in C using the minilibx library.
-I learned about raycasting, basic algorithms, rendering 3D environments, textures, windows, colors, events, shape filling, wall collision, map parsing, mini-map, ...
+I learned about raycasting, basic algorithms, rendering 3D environments, textures, windows, colours, events, shape filling, wall collision, map parsing, mini-map, ...

-This project is inspired by the world-famous Wolfenstein 3D game, developed by Id Software by the über famous John Carmack and John Romero, published in 1992 by Apogee Software, Wolfenstein 3D is the first true “First Person Shooter” in the history of video games.
+This project is inspired by the world-famous Wolfenstein 3D game, developed by Id Software by the famous John Carmack and John Romero, and published in 1992 by Apogee Software, Wolfenstein 3D is the first true “First Person Shooter” in the history of video games.

 <a href="http://users.atw.hu/wolf3d/">Play the original game.</a>